 The following admissions criteria is for the BSc - Preclinical Sciences programme.
-Note that the criteria is equivalent to the criteria in West Africa for admission to the medical programme (MB ChB) at the University of Ghana.
-The WASSCE criteria along with the alternate criteria below satisfy the entry requirements for the BSc - Preclinical Sciences programme and the
+Note that the criteria are equivalent to the criteria in West Africa for admission to the medical programme (MB ChB) at the University of Ghana.
+The WASSCE criteria along with the alternate criteria below satisfy the entry requirements for the BSc - Preclinical Sciences programme and the articulation agreement between The University of the West Indies, Cave Hill and the University of Ghana.